Information that Investors on this site should know:

 - BlockVestors vote on the property and pledge the amount they would like to invest in the future.

-- Once a property passes up votes and pledges, property then moves to open to investment.
+- Once a property passes upvotes and pledges, the property then moves to open to investment.

 - Block Developer contacts existing network of potential investors to publicize the Block Offering.

-- Buy The Block performs the legally required certification and background checks for BlockVestors.
+- Buy The Block verifies self-certification for BlockVestors.

 Only registered BlockVestors who have completed this process can view the specifics of the Block Offering, including the deal terms and invest